eyacquah/audiophile/readme.md

 # Audiophile Web Application

-A simple e-commerce store builder for growing businesses in Africa
+A simple e-commerce store for Audiphile World.

 Built with modern tcehnologies: NodeJS, Express, MongoDB, Mongoose and Friends 😃